KivalEvan/AdventOfCode/README.md

 source, it will be saved as `input.txt` in respective `year/day` folder.
 Grab cookie when logged in AoC through developer tool and paste it in `.env`.

 `answers.txt` consist of 4 lines in order, `test1`, `part1`, `test2`, and `part2`.
-Answers may be
+Answers are
-different for each part per individuals.
-Answers are stored in string and should be converted if necessary.
-Any output will be converted to string and compared to test value, this will not be counted towards performance.
-Empty line are considered null value and won't be tested.
-Be aware of answers with multiple lines.
-Unfortunately, you may need to manually paste these into answers file.
+stored in string, any result must be converted to string for proper comparison.
+Empty line are considered null value and will not test the result.
+Certain answers may not be presented as the actual answer involve multiple lines or require certain interpretation that cannot be represented in string.

 ## Utils & Others

 Certain algorithms, types and functions may be found in `src/<lang>`.
 As there may not be any third-party library, plenty of works are done by me (with a bit of online code yoinking) and used only for coding challenges.
-Feel free to snoop around.
+Feel free to snoop around and yoink.

-Redundant code that gets reused such as get input and generic run are placed in `src/<lang>` respectively.
-Getting input must always return string, the main code in day should handle the parsing.
-For consistency reason, the function process and output must be identical whenever possible. `path` must be passed as first argument and point towards `year/day`.
+Redundant code that gets reused such as helpers are placed in `src/<lang>` respective to language.
+The input reading can be implemented or use provided generic read all text if not specified.
+For consistency reason, `args` processing, the function callback timer and console output must be identical whenever possible.

 Utility for runner and such, I just use Deno because I'm a pleb and Makefile because I'm a chad.
 Will try `bash` when I feel like it.